 Opportunity Culture roles have attracted great teachers across the country, producing strong recruiting results for schools of all kinds.
 But having great roles is not enough.
 Early, active recruitment and strong communications are essential to reach great candidates—both within a district and from elsewhere—and encourage them to apply for Opportunity Culture roles.
 Some Opportunity Culture schools begin active recruitment the prior fall, rather than waiting until spring or summer.
-This 4-page toolkit walks districts through the key recruiting steps.
+This four-step Recruitment Action Planner for Districts walks districts through the key recruiting steps.
 Each step includes actions and linked tools.
-Page 4 summarizes all the actions into one linked checklist.

 Paid Educator Residencies, Within Budget: How New School Models Can Radically Improve Teacher and Principal Preparation details how to create paid, full-time, yearlong residencies for aspiring teachers and principals, within existing budgets.
 Aspiring teachers become part of a team led by a multi-classroom leader, while aspiring principals receive intensive coaching and support from a multi-school leader and a team of principals.

 State and district leaders have a chance under ESSA (the 2016 Every Student Succeeds Act) to use their new funding flexibility to take a new approach that focuses on excellence for teachers, and students.
 This brief and one-page executive summary explain four opportunities to go beyond the requirements of ESSA to achieve a culture of excellence, one that attracts even more talented educators, keeps them for long careers, and helps them excel.
 Read the related opinion piece by Emily Ayscue Hassel and Bryan C. Hassel on Real Clear Education.

 In this idea paper, Public Impact’s co-presidents, Emily Ayscue Hassel and Bryan C. Hassel, lay out a vision for how districts can reach dramatically more students with great principals, for much higher pay, within budget—giving principals a career path that keeps them connected to students and schools through Multi-School Leadership.
 The “leadership machine” is powered by teacher leadership: Accountable multi-classroom leaders co-lead instruction schoolwide with principals, and also earn more, and make it possible for great principals to extend their reach, too.